 Winter Fishing Report – Ketchikan, Alaska

-Winter fishing in Ketchikan, Alaska has gotten off to a solid start when the weather allows.
-We’ve seen some good action early in the winter King salmon season, and there are still a few halibut around, along with plenty of great-tasting bottom fish such as rockfish and Pacific cod to keep things interesting.
+Our Ketchikan Alaska Winter Fishing season has gotten off to a solid start when the weather allows.
+We’ve seen some good action early in the winter King salmon season when the weather allows.
+There are still a few halibut around, along with plenty of great-tasting bottom fish such as rockfish and Pacific cod to keep things interesting.

 That said, winter has definitely reminded us who’s in charge.
 We’ve been dealing with extended periods of heavy rain, strong winds, and even snowfall, with temperatures dropping down to 0° at times.
 These conditions can make it challenging to safely get out on the water and chase those elusive winter kings, but when we do get a break in the weather, the fishing has been well worth it.